lm-sys/FastChat/README.md

 # Send a test message
 python3 -m fastchat.serve.test_message

-# Luanch a gradio web server.
+# Launch a gradio web server.
 python3 -m fastchat.serve.gradio_web_server

 # You can open your brower and chat with a model now.